BotshareAI/Botshare_book/docs/index.md

 By combining AMRs with **AI-driven dynamic storage**, we provide an **affordable, scalable, and flexible warehouse automation solution** for businesses while **training professionals in deep-tech disciplines**.

-## Who benefits from this initiative?
+## Who benefits?

+- **Engineers and tech professionals** – Gaining expertise in robotics, AI, and industrial automation.
+- **Entrepreneurs and business owners** – Understanding how to commercialize automation and robotics solutions.
 - **E-commerce fulfillment centers** – Automating order picking and last-mile logistics.
 - **E-grocery fulfillment warehouses** – Optimizing fresh food storage and dispatch.
 - **CEP (Courier, Express, and Parcel) sorting hubs** – Enhancing parcel routing and last-mile delivery.
 - **SMEs and startups** – Learning how to implement AI-driven warehouse automation at a lower cost.
-- **Engineers and tech professionals** – Gaining expertise in robotics, AI, and industrial automation.
-- **Entrepreneurs and business owners** – Understanding how to commercialize automation and robotics solutions.

 ---

-## Structure of the training
+## Structure

 This initiative is structured as a **problem-based, hands-on learning program** focused on **AI, robotics, and industrial automation**.
 It is designed to be more than just theory—it prepares learners for **real-world challenges** by guiding them through practical implementation.